 The simple fact is this: a blade grinder works harder, not smarter.
 It spins incredibly fast and chops up the beans in a rather mad fervor.
 All of this frantic, quick movement creates exactly what we don’t want: heat and choppy grounds.
 Blade grinders pre-cook your beans, which can lead to your mid-afternoon mug boasting a burnt taste.

 Conical burr grinders work differently.
-They use ceramic blades, move more slowly than a blade grinder, and, as a result, produce much neater work.
+They use either ceramic or stainless steel burrs, move more slowly than a blade grinder, and, as a result, produce much neater work.
 They don’t create excess heat and they produce a consistent, even ground that’s far better for brewing with.

 Inconsistent grounds can lead to a cup that’s both over- and under-extracted due to the multi-sized grounds.
-That’s a nightmare, right there, that’s what that is.
+That’s a nightmare you want to avoid!

 I mean, we all want to look chic, right?
 Pour-over kettles are both classic and functional.
 They allow you to evenly distribute the heated water across the grounds.
 And that old-timey lengthy spout makes for a great Insta-pic.

-Sue me for being a millenial.
+Sue me for being a millennial.
 I like when things pull double duty.